-On the topic of Halo; all weapons are from the first game, except for the Battle Rifle, Energy Sword (which are from the second game) and the Gravity Hammer (from the third game).
-Same thing goes for all the vehicles, except for the Wraith (also from the second game).
+On the topic of Halo; all weapons are from the first game, except for the Battle Rifle and Energy Sword (which are from the second game), and the Gravity Hammer (from the third game).
+Same thing goes for all the vehicles.

 Similarly, DDR is the only BEMANI game in the West, due to being the only BEMANI game to see more than a small handful of Western releases, unlike other games such as jubeat and Sound Voltex which are arcade success stories but have only seen very limited releases outside of Asia (an under-the-radar tablet version for the former, limited export runs to specific arcades in the case of the latter).

 Rhythm games with plots are usually not on the radar, however if they are referenced it's probably Parappa The Rapper considering how it is.

 Sonic the Hedgehog, known among non-gamers only for the classic Mega Drive/Genesis titles, and maybe the Dreamcast games, and chances are if a classic Sega game is brought up, you can always expect Sonic the Hedgehog to be mentioned, and a few other significant Sega classics like Golden Axe or Columns if they're really, really on the ball.